(863) 993-1333, Ext 345 [email protected]

 Learn More

-MADD - Power of Parents: Talking with Teens about Alcohol
+MADD - Power of Parents

 For families struggling with how to address underage drinking, MADD’s Power of Parents High School Handbook and Power of Parents Middle School Handbook give parents the tools to start the conversation, set family rules and enforce consequences; includes free 15-minute online workshops with tips and tools for parents on how to talk with their children about alcohol.